-San Diego Expungement Attorney
+San Diego Expungement Attorneys

 If you have a criminal record, you may have found that it is increasingly difficult to find employment or maintain close personal relationships due to your past.
 Even if you were convicted of a crime when you were young, the ramifications of a criminal history could follow you around for the rest of your life.
 For this reason, you should not hesitate to consider the possibility of applying for expungement.

 Wondering what steps you should take next?
 Reach out to jD LAW, P.C. at (760) 630-2000 to discuss your situation.
 Our San Diego criminal lawyer is here to help with your future!

 Attorney James N. Dicks of jD LAW, P.C. has been involved in criminal law since 1977 and is a well-respected member of the legal community.
 His vigor and high ethical standards in representing CA residents has earned him recognition and respect from judges and prosecutors alike.
 He is also former police detective, giving insight on both sides of court.